ibexa/documentation-developer/docs/personalization/api_reference/user_api.md

-If you have multiple source systems for updating user attributes, for example, a registration service, where users define their gender and age, or an application that integrates with Facebook to source the brands the user "liked" in your shop, every new upload of attributes will replace the attribute set that already exists for the same user/source pair.
+If you have multiple source systems for updating user attributes, for example, a registration service, where users define their gender and age, or an application that integrates with Facebook to source the brands the user "liked" in your shop, every new upload of attributes replaces the attribute set that already exists for the same user/source pair.

 If you need to get all the available attributes for all sources, apply the `allSources` query string parameter, for example: